Wilfred/wilfred.github.com/_posts/2012-05-03-playing-blackjack-with-haskell.markdown

 So, what's going here? `getLine` has type `IO String`, a string which is marked as having come from the outside, impure world.
-You can call it evaluate it twice and get different outputs. `do` notation allows us to use the string as a simple `String`, enabling us to keep `IO` actions out of the third line.
+You can evaluate it twice and get different outputs. `do` notation allows us to use the string as a simple `String`, enabling us to keep `IO` actions out of the third line.
 `return` then wraps `greeting` in `IO` again.